Karolína Muchová: 2020: Mixed results, US Open fourth round

-2021: Australian Open semifinal, top 20 debut, second Wimbledon quarterfinal
+2021: Australian Open SF, top 20

 Muchová reached the semifinals of the Australian Open, beating world No. 1, Ashleigh Barty, but lost to Jennifer Brady in three sets.

-After reaching the quarterfinals of the Madrid Open defeating second seed Naomi Osaka and 16th seed Maria Sakkari, her first showing at the WTA 1000 quarterfinal level, Muchová reached a career-high of world No. 19 on 17 May 2021.
-Two weeks later in June, her good form continued when she got to the third round of the French Open also for the first time in her career.
+After reaching the quarterfinals of the Madrid Open by defeating second seed Naomi Osaka and 16th seed Maria Sakkari, her first showing at the WTA 1000 level, Muchová reached a career-high of world No. 19 on 17 May 2021.
+Two weeks later in June, her good form continued when she got to the third round of the French Open, also for the first time in her career.

-Seeded 19th at Wimbledon, Muchová reached the quarterfinals for the second time, defeating 30th seed Paula Badosa.
+Seeded 19th at Wimbledon, she reached the quarterfinals for the second time, defeating 30th seed Paula Badosa.
 Muchová was only the third woman in Wimbledon history to reach the quarterfinals on her first two appearances at the event (2019 and 2021).

-The 22nd seeded Muchová was ousted in the first round of the US Open by Sara Sorribes Tormo in straight sets.
+The 22nd seeded Muchová was ousted in the first round of the US Open by Sara Sorribes Tormo, in straight sets.